PBR/fitPoly/README.md

 # FitPoly: Genotype Calling for Bi-Allelic Marker Assays

 FitPoly is able to genotype polyploid bi-allelic markers using signal intensities from SNP arrays. 'fitPoly' assigns genotypes (allele dosages) to a collection of polyploid samples based on these signal intensities. 'fitPoly' replaces the older package 'fitTetra' that was limited to only tetraploid populations whereas 'fitPoly' accepts any ploidy level.
+Version 4.0.0 onwards also include all functionalities that were added in the R fitPolyTools.

 Additional functionalities have been added to fitPoly since the development of fitTetra: